 volcano-shrouded colonial cities, authentic local markets, and ancient Maya ruins

 To enquire about this itinerary, or one like it, please email us or click the Enquire button.

 Lake Atitlán: volcanoes and markets

 Days 4-6: A couple of hours' drive north of Antigua is magical Lake Atitlán, a volcanic crater formed when an ancient volcano collapsed, leaving a lake 17 kilometres in diameter, now surrounded by a ring of three smaller volcanoes.
 On the way visit the famous market at Chichicastenango, with its exotic fabrics, rituals, and smells.
 At Lake Atitlán spend 3 nights with a full day visiting a couple of the lakeside villages, each named after a different apostle and with distinct traditions and dress.

 Tikal and Yaxhá: Maya temples

-Days 7-9: Return to Guatemala City for an evening flight to Flores and two nights in the Petén, Guatemala's northern jungle.
+Days 7-9: Return to Guatemala City for a flight to Flores and three nights in the Petén, Guatemala's northern jungle.
 Home to numerous Maya ruins, the most famous of which is Tikal, most of whose buildings are enfolded in tropical forest and today only inhabited by wildlife (including howler monkeys, parrots and macaws).
 The entire site covers over 200 square miles, a green carpet stretching as far as the eye can see, interrupted only by a handful of temples rising majestically from the rainforest floor.
 As well as Tikal, you will also have time to visit the lesser-known site of Yaxhá, for wonderful sunset views across the forest canopy.

 It is easy to cross by land from Flores to Mexico or Belize.
 From the south, a border crossing into Honduras to see the impressive Maya site of Copán is a worthwhile trip.
 This can also be combined with a visit to the Guatemalan site of Quiriguá and a boat trip on the Rio Dulce.